 The long-term incentive component of compensation is comprised of Options and phantom share units (which are either RS Units or PS Units) that are intended to directly align the long-term interests of our senior management with those of our Shareholders.
 The proportion of Options and phantom share units included in a long-term incentive grant will vary from time to time at the discretion of the Board.
-In 2019, the Board, on the recommendation of the HR&C Committee, changed the mix of the long-term incentive components of executive compensation to eliminate grants of RS Units and grant additional PS Units in their place in order to increase the award of performance-conditioned equity incentive components of executive spantal, approximately 50% of the value of the long-term incentives granted in 2023, 2022 and 2021 to executive officers (which consisted of only Options and PS Units) are performance-conditioned.
+In 2019, the Board, on the recommendation of the HR&C Committee, changed the mix of the long-term incentive components of executive compensation to eliminate grants of RS Units and grant additional PS Units in their place in order to increase the award of performance-conditioned equity incentive components of executive compensation.
+As a result, approximately 50% of the value of the long-term incentives granted in 2024, 2023, and 2022 to executive officers (which consisted of only Options and PS Units) are performance-conditioned.